Mac-lp3/micro/README.md

     * iteraction event handle
     * plan for updateProfile(event)
   * tests
+* events/interactions should have a URL to the resource
 * multistage builds
 * protobuf catch up
 * protobuf patterns